MusLead/abacus-javaFX/PROGRAMMING.md

 3. [Make a UML Diagram (How the objects will communicate with each other!)](WireframesUML/Sempoa Wireframes Diagram.drawio.png)

 Sequence of Programming:
-1. Create a project with gradle and creating a package name
+1. Create a project with Gradle and create a package name
 2. Adjust dependencies with fulib
 3. GenMode and generate Classes Objects
 4. Make a AppServiceTest.java and write some simple logical test!